AbhijitBaral/32-bit-ALU/AddSub/README.md

-# 32 bit Adder Subtractor
+# 32 bit Adder-Subtractor

-The 32bit operands in the register can be interpreted as signed or unsigned depending on the sign status input.
+The 32bit operands in the register can be interpreted as signed or unsigned depending on the sign status input "Si".
 Implements Addition or Subtraction of two 32 bit operands.

 ## Addition